Geo-omics/scripts/BashScripts/README.md

 * **firefox\_already\_running.sh**	-	Helps fight that pesky 'firefox already running' error.
 You know which one.
 * **mapping.sh**	-	BWA mapping pipeline.
 Open the file in a text editor for help.
 * **qc.sh**	-	NGS QC pipeline
+* **assemble.sh**	-	NGS de novo assembly pipeline.
+Expects the QC to be done using qc.sh.